dan-osull/PowerShell-Script-Menu-Gui/README.md

 - But watch out for Excel turning e.g. `-NoExit` into a formula.
 Best workaround is to prefix with a space.

 ![](excel.png)

-## Known issues

-- Various minor issues - see `TODO:` comments in code.